Bridgnorth: Culture

 There is a theatre, the Theatre on the Steps, and a 1930s cinema, the Majestic.
 The Northgate Museum contains many artefacts connected with the town and surrounding area.
 It was the first independent museum in Shropshire to be accredited by the Museums, Libraries and Archives Council.
+The town has an orchestra, Bridgnorth Sinfonia, which performers regular concerts in St Mary's Church in East Castle Street.

 Sport and clubs

 Bridgnorth Town F.C. was the football club based in Bridgnorth.
 They joined the Worcestershire Combination in 1938 and twice reached the 5th round of the FA Vase.
 They won the championship of the West Midlands (Regional) League Premier Division in 2008.
 Affiliated to the club was the junior section known as "Bridgnorth Town Juniors".
 The teams ranged from under 8s to under 16s and competed in the Telford Junior League.
-After folding, the club was effectively replaced by "phoenix club" A.F.C.
+After folding in 2013, the club was effectively replaced by "phoenix club" A.F.C.
 Bridgnorth.

 Bridgnorth Spartans Juniors Football Club run junior and adult teams.
 These teams include boys' teams, ranging from Under-8s to Under-15s, girls' teams and women's teams.
 Home games are played at Oldbury Wells School.

 Bridgnorth Rowing Club occupies 'The Maltings' building on the edge of Severn Park, which was purchased by the club in 1983.
 Work to convert the malting building into the boat house started in 1993.
 It competes in events in the local region and further afield, including attending the annual Head of the River Race on the Thames in London, and hosts an annual regatta with racing along the length of the Severn Park.

 Bridgnorth Army Cadets is the oldest Army Cadet detachment in Shropshire.
 The Army Cadet Force (ACF) in 2010 celebrated 150 years.

 In 2007, Bridgnorth hosted the UK Downhill Street Race in cycling.

 In January 2010, the Kidderminster branch of Stagecoach Theatre Arts expanded to Bridgnorth, providing the town with a part-time performing arts school for people of ages between 6 and 18.
 The Kidderminster School is now named "Stagecoach Kidderminster & Bridgnorth".

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Wrekin and the local relay TV transmitters.

+Local radio stations are BBC Radio Shropshire, Heart West Midlands, Capital North West and Wales, Smooth West Midlands, Hits Radio Black Country & Shropshire, Greatest Hits Radio Black Country & Shropshire, and Severnvalley Radio, a community based station.

+The town is served by the local newspaper, Shropshire Star (formerly Bridgnorth Journal).